New-Horizons-SPM/scanbot/paper.md

 without needing to manually switch out the sample for a clean metal on which the tip can be prepared.

 Scanbot has been developed in a modular fashion, which means its functionality can easily be expanded or improved through contributions from the open-source community.
-For instance, the algorithmic approach to tip shaping might benefit from adaption to machine learning.
-This could be achieved by leveraging hooks in the code where alternative, custom Python scripts can seamlessly replace existing functionality, with the only requirement being that the inputs and outputs are the same.
-Complete documentation for Scanbot, including how such hooks can be leveraged, can be found [here](https://new-horizons-spm.github.io/scanbot/).
-With Scanbot, researchers can spend less time preparing probes and more time acquiring high-quality STM data.
+Furthermore, through the use of [hooks](https://new-horizons-spm.github.io/scanbot/hooks/), users can customise or replace key functionality that is likely to be system- or lab-specific, without rewriting Scanbot's source code.
+This has the advantage of being able to pull the latest Scanbot updates wihtout losing customised code.
+Such hooks can also be used to improve Scanbot's existing functionality or test potential new features.
+For instance, Scanbot's algorithmic approach to automated tip shaping might benefit the integration of an RL agent.
+This could be achieved by leveraging the hook [hk_tipShape](https://new-horizons-spm.github.io/scanbot/hooks/#hk_tipshape) where important parameters related to tip shaping can be adjusted based on images of the tip's imprint.
+Complete documentation for Scanbot, including how such hooks can be leveraged, can be found at https://new-horizons-spm.github.io/scanbot.

 # Acknowledgements

-We acknowledge contributions from FLEET for funding this project through their research translation program
+A.S. acknowledges funding support from the ARC Future Fellowship scheme (FT150100426).
+J.C., B.L., and J.H.
+acknowledge funding support from the Australian Research Council (ARC) Centre of Excellence in Future Low-Energy Electronics Technologies (CE170100039).
+J.C., and B.L. are supported through an Australian Government Research Training Program (RTP) Scholarship.

 # References